-"'I am conscious of myself' is a thought that already contains a twofold ego, the ego as subject and the ego as object.
-Although it is an indubitable fact, it is simply impossible to explain how it is possible that I who am thinking myself can be my own object (of intuition) and thus can differentiate myself from myself.
-However it points to a faculty elevated so far above all sense intuitions that, as the ground of possibility of an understanding, it has as its consequence our complete separation from every beast, to which we have no reason to ascribe the capacity to say 'I' to itself, and it looks beyond to an infinity of self-made representations and concepts [the ontological ones].
-What is intended by this, however, is not a double personality; only I who think and intuit am the person, whereas the ego of the object that is intuited by me is, like other objects outside me, the thing [Sache]."9 That the ego of transcendental apperception is logical, the subject of the "I combine," does not signify that it is a different ego compared with the actual, existent psychical ego; it does not even mean that it is not at all anything that is.
+"I am conscious of myself' is a thought that already contains a twofold ego, the ego as subject and the ego as object.
+Although it is an indubitable fact, it is simply impossible to explain how it is possible that I who am thinking myself can be my own object (of intuition) and thus can differentithinking are myself.
+However it points to a faculty elevated so far above ate myses intuitions that, as the ground of possibility of an understanding, it has as its consequence our complete separation from every beast, to which has as in every beast, to which we have no reason to ascribe the capacity to say 'I' to itself, and it looks beyond to an infinity of self-made representations and concepts [the onbeyond to be beyond to logical ones.
+What is intended by this, however, is not a double personality; only I who think and intuit am the person, whereas the ego of the object that is intuited by me is, like other objects outside me, the thing (Sache)."
+That the ego of transcendental apperception is logical, the subject of the "I combine," does not signify that it is a different ego compared with the actual, existent psychical ego; it does not even mean that it is not at all anything that is.
 Only this much is asserted, that the being of this ego is problematic; according to Kant it is in general indeterminable, and in any case in principle not capable of determination by means of psychology.
 The personalitas psychologica presupposes the personalitas transcendentalis.